mat-0/uk.thechels.cod/_pages/flood-warnings.md

 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 10:30AM on 19 December 2025 or as the situation changes.

-- Flood alert: Rivers in South Worcestershire
+- Warning no longer in force: Rivers in South Worcestershire
-- Rising river levels today may lead to flooding.
-Flooding is possible from 18 December 2025 and may continue over the next few days.
-Flooding may affect low lying land and roads adjacent to the river from North Littleton to Winchcombe.
-Other locations that may be affected are Badsey, Childswickham, Broadway, Sedgeberrow, Toddington and the Road at Hinton on the Green bridge.
-We are closely monitoring the situation .
-Take care and avoid walking, cycling or driving through flood water .
-This message will be updated by 10:00AM on 19 December 2025 or as the situation changes.
+- The flood forecast has changed significantly.
+As a result, there is no longer a risk of flooding in the area.
+Weather conditions are expected to improve and no further flooding is expected.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
+Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

-- Flood alert: Tributaries in Cheltenham and Tewkesbury
+- Warning no longer in force: Tributaries in Cheltenham and Tewkesbury
-- Rising river levels today may lead to flooding.
-Flooding is possible from 18 December 2025.
-Flooding may affect low lying land and roads adjacent to Wymans Brook, Carrant Brook, Hatherley Brook, Swilgate and the River Chelt.
-Locations that may be affected include Mitton, Ashchurch, Walton Cardiff and locations along the River Chelt from Charlton Kings to Uckington and Boddington.
-We are monitoring rainfall and river levels   Take care and avoid walking, cycling or driving through flood water .
-This message will be updated by 10:00AM on 19 December 2025 or as the situation changes.
+- The flood forecast has changed significantly.
+As a result, there is no longer a risk of flooding in the area.
+Weather conditions are expected to improve and no further flooding is expected.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
+Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

 - Flood alert: River Severn in Gloucestershire
-- Rising river levels may lead to flooding.
+- High river levels may lead to flooding.
 Flooding is possible from 18 December 2025 over the next few days.
 Flooding may affect low lying land and roads adjacent the River Severn from Tewkesbury to Gloucester.
 Locations that may be affected include Apperley, Maisemore, Hempstead, Minsterworth Ham and Quedgeley.
 Severn Ham, Tewkesbury starts to fill.
-Predicted peaks:- Mythe 3.6m to 4.1m on 20/12/25 PM Haw Bridge 4.6m to 5.1m on 20/12/25 PM.
-Further rainfall is forecast over the next 24 hours, and this may cause river levels to rise again.
+Predicted peaks:- Mythe 3.8m to 4.1m on 21/12/25 Haw Bridge 4.7m to 5.0 on 21/12/25.
+Further rainfall is forecast overnight Sunday, and this may cause river levels to rise again.
 We are monitoring rainfall and river levels.
 Take care and avoid walking, cycling or driving through flood water.
-This message will be updated by 10:00AM on 19 December 2025 or as the situation changes
+This message will be updated by 10:00AM on 20 December 2025 or as the situation changes.

 - Flood alert: River Leadon catchment
-- Rising river levels today may lead to flooding.
+- High river levels today may lead to flooding.
 Flooding is possible from the 18 December 2025 .
 Flooding may affect low lying land and roads adjacent to the River Leadon.
 Locations that may be affected include Ledbury, Much Marcle, Staunton, Tibberton and Wedderburn Bridge may now be impassable.
 Water is over the road at Upleadon Court.
+Further rain is forecast overnight on Saturday 20/12.
 We are closely monitoring the situation .
 Take care and avoid walking, cycling or driving through flood water .
-This message will be updated by 10:00AM on 19 December 2025 or as the situation changes.
+This message will be updated by 10:00AM on 20 December 2025 or as the situation changes.

 - Flood alert: River Avon in Worcestershire
-- Rising river levels today may lead to flooding.
-Flooding is possible from 18 December 2025 for the next few days.
+- High river levels today may lead to flooding.
+Flooding is possible from 18 December 2025 over the next few days.
 Flooding may affect low lying land and roads adjacent the River Avon from Abbotts Salford to Tewkesbury.
 Other locations that may be affected include Offenham, Evesham, Twyning and the Eckington Road.
 Mill Bank Road from Jubilee Bridge to Fladbury may be impacted.
-Peaks:- Evesham 2.4m - 2.8m Friday AM, Bredon 2.5m to 2.8m Saturday AM.
-Further rainfall is forecast Saturday overnight.
+Peaks:- Evesham 2.4m - 2.8m Friday PM, Bredon 2.5m to 2.8m Saturday AM.
+Further rainfall is forecast Sunday overnight.
 We are closely monitoring the situation.
 Take care and avoid walking, cycling or driving through flood water.
-This message will be updated by 10:00AM on 19 December 2025 or as the situation changes.
+This message will be updated by 10:00AM on 20 December 2025 or as the situation changes.

 - Flood alert: Bristol Frome catchment
 - Rising river levels today may lead to flooding.